 Pros of Graduate Jobs

-1. Smaller, closer teams
+1. Smaller, Closer Teams

 If you don’t like the idea of being lost in a corporate environment, a job at a startup or SME could be perfect for you.
-You’ll be working with less people and you can get to know more people across the business.
+You’ll be working with fewer people and you can get to know more people across the business.
 This often means a friendlier, warmer workplace that feels truly inclusive.

 Graduate schemes are all well and good, but they’re often limited to quite specific sectors.
-Most of them are either in finance, IT or retail.
-If your own ambitions don’t line up with these sectors, opting for a normal graduate job means you’ll have many more options available to you.
+Most of them are either in finance, IT, or retail.
+If your ambitions don’t line up with these sectors, opting for a normal graduate job means you’ll have many more options available to you.
 It’s not worth beginning a graduate scheme in an industry you hate just for the money!

-3. More hands-on experience
+3. More Hands-on Experience

-4. You’ll have a noticeable impact on a business
+4. You’ll Have a Noticeable Impact on a Business